renzoarreaza/cqstat/README.md

 # CQStat
-Tool to measure the outgoing bandwidth usage on a per class/qdisc basis.
+Tool to measure the outgoing bandwidth usage on a per class/qdisc basis. </br>

-## Notes
-This is still a work in progress.

-The basis of this code was taken from https://github.com/sbhTWR/qdisc_stats/ The iproute2 utility source code was also of great help in using rtnetlink(7).

 This is my first C project, the quality of the code is therefore not great.
 Feel free to contact me if you find a bug, or suggest improvements.
+It's still a work in progress and I already have improvements planned.

 ## Prerequisites